azeonwy/dominioncards/_README.txt

-This is a repository of Dominion card text (NOT UP TO DATE info was from https://docs.google.com/spreadsheets/d/1u52jHe1-JN6rJGwHqW3xhhaQblPOtPeC0TLShrCloik/edit?usp=sharing)
-To be used for Twitch command that pulls card text into chat.
+This is a repository of Dominion cards text scraped from http://wiki.dominionstrategy.com/index.php/List_of_cards To be used for Twitch command that pulls card text into chat.

 Nigtbot command - https://nightbot.tv/